 Sexually Transmitted Diseases

 Although teen pregnancy rates in the U.S. have declined, some states and some ethnic groups still exhibit significant incidences of teenage pregnancy, states Kathryn Kost and Stanley Henshaw, authors of a report published by the Guttmacher Institute.
 For example, the pregnancy rate for non-Hispanic white teenagers ranges between 58 and 70 births per 1,000 for teens between ages 15 and 19 in southern states.

 Violence and Abuse

 When teenagers participate in dating relationships, abuse or violence is a common theme, states the Washington State Office of the Attorney General.
 Approximately two-thirds of teenagers engaging in sexual activity by 14 years of age report some type of abuse experience in a relationship.
 While a teenager may easily recognize physical abuse, emotional abuse can be more subtle.
 Emotional abuse includes insults, accusations, humiliation, possessiveness, threats, overdependence and isolation, according to the Violence Against Women website 4.include:

-Sexual activity generally involves not only physical feelings, but emotional feelings as well, states Thomas Lickona, with the Catholic Education Resource Center.
+Sexual activity generally involves not only physical feelings, but emotional feelings as well, states Thomas Lickona, with the Catholic Education Resource Center 5.
 When a teenager engages in intimate activity, some emotional turmoil can hit hard.
 A teenager may feel regret and guilt about the behavior, stress about negative consequences and a loss of self-esteem and reduced self-respect.
 It’s even possible for this emotional turmoil to lead to further risk-taking behavior.

 - Centers for Disease Control and Prevention: Sexual Risk Behavior: HIV, STD, & Teen Pregnancy Prevention

 - Centers for Disease Control and Prevention: Sexually Transmitted Disease Surveillance 2011